-Chitalagi Amavasya or Chitou Amavasya is being celebrated in the holy town Puri today.
+Chitalagi Amavasya was observed on 17th July 2023.
+Chitou Amavasya date is same.
+Odia Chitau Amavasya was celebrated in the holy town of Puri on Monday.
 It is a festival dedicated to Lord Jagannath, the presiding deity of Odisha.

-It is one such festival which falls on the new-moon day of the sravana (August).
-On this day, in the temple of Jagannath, the deity bears a golden mark (chita) on the forehead.
-A special variety of rice-cake known as Chitou Pitha is given to the deity as food-offering.
+Chitalagi Amavasya is one such festival that falls on the new-moon day of the Sravana (August).
+On this day, in the temple of Jagannath, the deity bears a golden mark (Chita) on the forehead.
+A special variety of rice cakes known as Chitou Pitha is given to the deity as a food offering.
 This variety is also prepared in every household of the Odias of the coastal districts.

-Chitalagi or Chitou Amavasya is celebrated throughout the State in every Odia household.
+Chitau or Chitou or Chitalagi Amavasya is celebrated throughout the State in every Odia household.